Identification of taxon through classification with partial reject options: Abstract

 \section{Abstract}

-Identification of taxa can be significantly assisted by statistical classification in two major ways.
-With a collection of subjects with common traits measured, it is possible to determine combinations of trait measurements that signify each taxon in question.
-These decision regions also make it possible to classify new observations.
-In this paper we present a general Bayesian approach for classifying observations based on traits, whose measurements follow some (latent) multivariate Gaussian distribution, by analysis of an original, example data set.
-Decision rules based on supervised learning and blockwise Gibbs sampling are presented that either predict a specific category or fuzzy versions that rather predict a set of categories containing the most probable categories.
-This fuzzy discriminant analysis employs a unified framework of set valued reward functions.
-We also present a way of safeguarding for outlying new observations, based on a multivariate type of $p$-values.
-Finally, we incorporate model selection through cross-validation on another original data set.
+Identification of taxa can significantly be assisted by statistical classification based on trait measurements in two major ways; either individually or by phylogenetic (clustering) methods.
+In this paper we present a general Bayesian approach for classifying species individually based on measurements of a mixture of continuous and ordinal traits as well as any type of covariates.
+It is assumed that the trait vector is derived from a latent variable with a multivariate Gaussian distribution.
+Decision rules based on supervised learning are presented that estimate model parameters through blockwise Gibbs sampling.
+These decision regions allow for uncertainty (partial rejection), so that not necessarily one specific category (taxon) is output when new subjects are classified, but rather a set of categories including the most probable taxa.
+This type of discriminant analysis employs reward functions with a set-valued input argument, so that an optimal Bayes classifier can be defined.
+We also present a way of safeguarding against outlying new observations, using an analogue of a $p$-value within our Bayesian setting.
+Our method is illustrated on an original ornithological data set of birds.
+We also incorporate model selection through cross-validation, examplified on another original data set of birds.